asparatu/raspberrypi-transmission-daemon-client/README.md

 #### 9. How to change the default hostname

-We are going to change the default hostname of the Raspberry Pi becauase all new installation have hostname **raspberrypi**.
+We are going to change the default hostname of the Raspberry Pi because all new installation have hostname **raspberrypi**.

 We are going to edit the **hosts** and **hostname** file in the **etc** directory.